emad-elsaid/Colosseum-plugin/colosseum/ReadMe.txt

     is included by the main resource file colosseum.rc.

 /////////////////////////////////////////////////////////////////////////////
-CcolosseumCtrl control:
+CColosseumCtrl control:

 colosseumCtrl.h
-    This file contains the declaration of the CcolosseumCtrl C++ class.
+    This file contains the declaration of the CColosseumCtrl C++ class.

 colosseumCtrl.cpp
-    This file contains the implementation of the CcolosseumCtrl C++ class.
+    This file contains the implementation of the CColosseumCtrl C++ class.

 colosseumPropPage.h
     This file contains the declaration of the CcolosseumPropPage C++ class.